 Development of efficient multi-modal programs is another mitigation strategy.
-Though the transit and bikeway travel in the CORE MPO planning area are sufficient to provide fair amount of transportation to the EJ populations, improvements can still be made.
+Though the transit and bikeway travel in the CORE MPO planning area are providing a fair amount of transportation to the EJ populations, improvements can still be made.

 CORE MPO also included a discussion about overall EJ mitigation in the 2045 MTP.